play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 * A Redis cache that is used by the API server to avoid repeated fetch and link extraction for pages that are already scraped

 The API server will only load the page of the input link from the web if it is not in the cache.
-The stack will look like the figure below:
+The stack will eventually look like the figure below:

 ![A Microservice Architecture of the Link Extractor Application](/images/linkextractor-microservice-diagram.png)

+This tutorial was initially developed for a colloquium in the [Computer Science Department](https://odu.edu/compsci) of the [Old Dominion University](https://www.odu.edu/), Norfolk, Virginia.
+A [video recording](https://www.youtube.com/watch?v=Y_X0F2FgYm8), [presentation slides](https://www.slideshare.net/ibnesayeed/introducing-docker-application-containerization-service-orchestration), and a brief description of the talk can be found in [a blog post](https://ws-dl.blogspot.com/2017/12/2017-12-03-introducing-docker.html).

 > **Steps:**
 > * Table of contents
 > {:toc}

+## Stage Setup

 Let's get started by first cloning the demo code repository, changing the working directory, and checking the `demo` branch out.